p2irc/deepplantphenomics/docs/Tutorial-Training-An-Object-Detector.md

 ## YOLO v2 Network Layers

-Rather than having to create the layers yourself, the YOLO v2 network is available as a predifined model in DPP.
+Rather than having to create the layers yourself, the YOLO v2 network is available as a predefined model in DPP.
 After configuring the model settings and loading in the dataset, the model layers can be setup using:

 ```python
 model.use_predefined_model('yolov2')